The dual-mass flywheel; a product of downsizing

 When the first symptoms appear, my advice is don’t wait for the bitter end.
 Visit a good mechanic ASAP to prevent further damage so a costly repair doesn’t turn into a catastrophe.

-Some of the previously mentioned symptoms may appear as a result of other malfunctions like a broke clutch cylinder, lack of clutch-brake fluid, worn out clutch disc etc. If you’re lucky, maybe the repair won’t cost a small fortune.
+Some of the previously mentioned symptoms may appear as a result of other malfunctions like a broken clutch cylinder, lack of clutch-brake fluid, worn out clutch disc, etc. If you’re lucky, maybe the repair won’t cost a small fortune.
 But they will tell you best at the garage.

 Also, this is not a DIY repair unless you’re a skilled mechanic and have the proper tools.

 Used cars-always ask if they have one and when it’s been replaced

 In the end, a small piece of advice: when buying a used car, ask or inform yourself does it have a dual-mass flywheel.
 See has it ever been replaced and when (in kilometer/mileage terms).
 If not replaced, have in mind that in the near future you will probably have a very costly replacement.

 Written by: Sibin Spasojevic

 Former car technician, life-long car and DIY enthusiast, author at Despairrepair.com